bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > would that help?

 That would help, partly.
 We also need to know how often a deep check (and its subchecks) get executed.
-Your next point below about counting would help.
+The next point below about counting would help.

 > could the boundary profiler just count the number of crossings, rather